-TEA - The city of Tea has received seven loans for a variety of projects.
+TEA - The city of Tea has received ten loans for a variety of projects.
 Its first two loans of \$600,000 each at 4 percent for 15 years funded the construction of a storm drainage system.
 The third loan of \$208,813, at 5.25 percent for 20 years, funded the construction of a sanitary sewer and lift station.
 The city received a fourth loan of \$375,000 at 5 percent for 15 years to reconfigure the existing lagoon system and construct a new primary cell and two secondary cells.
 Tea's fifth loan of \$495,490 at 3.5 percent for 20 years expanded the city's wastewater treatment capability by adding an aerated lagoon.
 The sixth loan funded the construction of a new lift station at the wastewater treatment facility and installation of about 1,200 feet of sanitary sewer trunk line, force main and appurtenances.
 This loan was for \$858,000 at 3.25 percent for 20 years.
 The city's seventh loan for \$875,000 involved the construction of a 24-inch sanitary sewer trunk line along Highway 111 to serve the northern part of the city.
 This loan was at 3.0 percent for 20 years and included \$87,500 of principal forgiveness through the American Recovery and Reinvestment Act of 2009.
-The principal forgiveness component of the loan amount was reduced to \$845,000.
+The principal forgiveness component of the loan was forfeited due to failure to meet the milestone date for submitting plans and specifications, and the loan amount was reduced to \$845,000.
+Tea received its eighth loan to pay system development charges to buy into the Sioux Falls regional wastewater system and for engineering costs associated with the design of a pumping station and force main for the connection to the Sioux Falls collection system.
+The loan amount was \$4,431,000 at 2.125 percent for 30 years.
+The city's ninth loan was for the construction of the pumping station and force main to convey its wastewater into the Sioux falls collection system.
+The loan amount was \$8,394,000 at 2.125 percent for 30 years.
+Tea was awarded its tenth loan in the amount of \$1,402,000 at 2.125 percent for 30 years to extend sanitary sewer service on 272nd Street.
+The city's eleventh loan to extend municipal utility services to the Hagedorn Industrial Park and a rural subdivision by installing approximately 9,000 feet of sanitary sewer lines.
+The loan was for \$946,288 at 2.125 percent for 30 years.